AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 In the new AEM default setup evaluation of CUG policies it is only enabled with the 'publish' run mode.
 See the details on the [default configuration since AEM 6.3](#default-configuration-since-aem) for more details.
 This can be verifed by comparing the effective policies for a given path to the policies stored in the content.
 Effective policies will only be shown in case permission evaluation for CUGs is enabled.

-As explained above the CUG access control policies are now always stored in the content but evaluation of the effective permissions that result from those policies will only be enforced if **CUG Evaluation Enabled** is turned on in the system console at Apache Jackrabbit Oak **CUG Confguration.** By default, it is enabled with the 'publish' run mode only.
+As explained above the CUG access control policies are now always stored in the content but evaluation of the effective permissions that result from those policies will only be enforced if **CUG Evaluation Enabled** is turned on in the system console at Apache Jackrabbit Oak **CUG Configuration.** By default, it is enabled with the 'publish' run mode only.

 ### Differences With Regards To Authentication {#differences-with-regards-to-authentication}